 On June 9, 2017, the Company completed a debt settlement agreement (the "Settlement") with two former directors of the Company (the "Creditors") with respect to outstanding debt (including principal and interest) totaling \$4,033,795, of which \$1,298,352 was included in loans payable.
 Under the terms of the Settlement, the Creditors were issued an aggregate of 929,496 common shares of the Company and 16 million special warrants (the "Special Warrants").
-Each Special Warrant may be exercised for only fully paid and non-assessable common share (a "Special Warrant Share") in the capital of the Company without payment of additional consideration for a period of 10 years from the date of issue (Notes 8 and 10).
+Each Special Warrant may be exercised for only fully paid and non-assessable common share (a "Special Warrant Share") in the capital of the Company without payment of additional consideration for a period of 10 years from the date of issue (Note 9).

-8 Promissory notes
+9 Promissory notes

-Three months ended March 31, 2018 Year ended December 31, 2017
+Three months ended March 31, 2019 Year ended December 31, 2018

 \$ \$

-Opening balance 604,810 3,332,057
+Opening balance 825,529 604,810

+Promissory notes provided during the period 160,251 222,244

-Interest accrued during the year 2,072 14,898
+Interest accrued during the period 9,439 14,487

-Settlement of promissory notes (32,172) (2,735,443)
+Settlement of promissory notes - (32,172)

-Foreign exchange 1,912 (6,702)
+Foreign exchange (6,371) '16,16Ó

-Closing balance 576,622 604,810
+Closing balance 988,848 825,529

 On February 28, 2014, the \$2,300,000 convertible debenture held by Procon Mining and Tunneling Ltd. and its affiliates (collectively, "Procon") (plus approximately \$175,000 in accrued interest), was repaid in full and discharged using funds through promissory notes maturing February 28, 2019 from companies controlled by two directors of the Company (the "Loans").
 The Loans were interest bearing at a rate of 6% per annum, payable monthly commencing April 1, 2014.
 Concurrent with the transaction, the two directors resigned from the Company.
-Effective January 1, 2016, the Loans ceased to accrue interest.

 On June 9, 2017, the Company completed a debt settlement agreement (the "Settlement") with two former directors of the Company (the "Creditors") with respect to outstanding debt (including principal and interest) totaling \$4,033,795, of which \$2,735,443 was included in promissory notes payable.
 Under the terms of the Settlement, the Creditors were issued an aggregate of 929,496 common shares of the Company and 16 million special warrants (the "Special Warrants").
-Each Special Warrant may be exercised for only fully paid and non-assessable common share (a "Special Warrant Share") in the capital of the Company without payment of additional consideration for a period of 10 years from the date of issue (Notes 7 and 10).
+Each Special Warrant may be exercised for only fully paid and non-assessable common share (a "Special Warrant Share") in the capital of the Company without payment of additional consideration for a period of 10 years from the date of issue (Note 8).